koendv/arduino-ide-raspberrypi/README.md

 ## Installation from zip file

-To install, download `arduino-ide_2.*_Linux_ARM64.zip` from [releases](https://github.com/koendv/arduino-ide-raspberrypi/releases/latest) and unzip in a directory, eg.:
+To install from zip file, download `arduino-ide_2.*_Linux_ARM64.zip` from [releases](https://github.com/koendv/arduino-ide-raspberrypi/releases/latest) and unzip in a directory, eg.:

 To install: